 TVN and 3-AT were detected in all fresh and frozen synovial samples except those collected at 0 hours post-gavage (Table 1).
-Concentrations of TVN and 3-AT peaked at two and three hours post administration for fresh samples and at one and three hours for frozen alignets administration for fresh samples and at one and three hours for frozen aliquots.
-TVN and 3-AT distributed to the synovial fluid and remained stable after sampling when stored for one week at $80^{\circ}$ C. At the 0 hour time point, euthanasia was performed immediately after gavage so it was expected that TVN and 3-AT would not be detected.
-Rosener et al report that 90% of Japanese M. hyosynoviae isolates from 1988 have in vitro MICs for tylvalosin of less than 60ng/mL.
-Tylvalosin MIC data for M. hyorhinis isolates from Thailand show the MIC90 to be 190ng/mL.
-When administered at ten times label dose by oral gavage, concentrations of tylvalosin in the synovial fluid were greater than MICs published for M. hyosynoviae and M. hyorhinis.
+Concentrations of TVN and 3-AT peaked at two and three hours post administration for fresh samples and at one and three hours for frozen -aliquots.

+TVN and 3-AT distributed to the synovial fluid and remained stable after sampling when stored for one week at -80°C. At the 0-hour time point, euthanasia was performed immediately after gavage so it was expected that TVN and 3-AT would not be detected.
+Rosener et al. reported that 90% of Japanese M hyosynoviae isolates from 1988 have in vitro MICs for tylvalosin of less than 60ng/mL.
+Tylvalosin MIC data for M hyorhinis isolates from Thailand show the MIC90 to be 190ng/mL.
+When administered at ten times label dose by oral gavage, concentrations of tylvalosin in the synovial fluid were greater than MICs published for M hyosynoviae and M hyorhinis.